lekro/aoc2021/README.md

 Lekro's solutions in C for [aoc2021](https://adventofcode.com/).

-Type `make` to compile all files.
+Type `make` to compile all programs.
 Input is accepted from `stdin` for all programs in this collection, e.g. you may run a program via

 ```